Danielle Berry

 Training, qualifications & experience

-I have several years' experience as a psychotherapist.
-I am registered with the British Psychoanalytic Council (BPC), and am a member of the Society of Analytical Psychology (SAP) and the International Association of Analytical Psychology (IAAP).
+I am a registered member of the British Psychoanalytic Council (BPC), the Society of Analytical Psychology (SAP), and the International Association of Analytical Psychology (IAAP).
+My clinical work is supported by regular supervision, in accordance with ethical practice.

-I hold a BA in Psychology from Swansea University and an MA in Jungian and Post-Jungian Studies at the University of Essex.
-I completed extensive post-graduate training at the SAP, a leading and internationally renowned professional body for Jungian analysts and psychotherapists.
+I hold a BA in Psychology from Swansea University and an MA in Jungian and Post-Jungian Studies from the University of Essex.
+I am currently completing a professional doctorate in psychodynamic psychotherapy at the University of Essex – which keeps my practice grounded in current research and rigorous thinking, and forms part of my ongoing professional development.

 Member organisations